 Professor THOMAS E. FRANK

-Dr. Frank examined the relationship of Protestant Christianity and the liberal arts college in his Theology, Ethics, and the Nineteenth Century American College Ideal (Mellen 1993).
+Dr. Frank’s publications include a study of the relationship of Protestant Christianity and the liberal arts college in his Theology, Ethics, and the Nineteenth Century American College Ideal (Mellen 1993).
 He has written extensively on the culture and place of American congregations; his book The Soul of the Congregation (Abingdon 2000) exploring congregational narrative and sense of place is widely used in clergy education.
-Author of the standard textbook on the evolution and practice of United Methodist polity and organization, Polity, Practice, and the Mission of The United Methodist Church (3rd Ed., Abingdon 2006), as well as polity articles for the Encyclopedia of Religion in America (2010), the Oxford Handbook of Methodist Studies (2009) and the T and T Clark Companion to Methodism (2010), he is co-author with Russell E. Richey of Episcopacy in Methodist Tradition: Perspectives and Proposals (Abingdon 2004).
+Author of the standard textbook on the evolution and practice of United Methodist polity and organization, Polity, Practice, and the Mission of The United Methodist Church (3rd Ed., Abingdon 2006), he has written polity articles for the Encyclopedia of Religion in America (2010),the Oxford Handbook of Methodist Studies (2009) and the T and T Clark Companion to Methodism (2010), and co-authored with Russell E. Richey Episcopacy in Methodist Tradition: Perspectives and Proposals (Abingdon 2004).

 B.A.
 Harvard University 1970